 You may enrol in all three exams within the one semester.
-If you are awaiting results from the AKT and/or KFP, you may enrol in the CCE while you are still awaiting those results; however, if you are unsuccessful in the AKT and/or KFP, you will be automatically withdrawn from the CCE and refunded the full CCE enrolment fee.
+If you're awaiting results from the AKT and/or KFP, you may enrol in the CCE while you're awaiting those results.
+However, if you're unsuccessful in the AKT and/or KFP, you'll be automatically withdrawn from the CCE and refunded the full CCE enrolment fee.